pw5001/tags/README.md

-# md-nlp
+# Tags
 ## Background

 I use Obsidian a lot, but don't link between notes as much as I could, and tags are useful although they can be bogged down with typos and involuntary use of alternate terms.
 Hence this package.

 It is written in Python and runs on MacOS and Ubuntu Linux.
 Not Windows because I don't use Windows for serious work.
 The only needed package outside the standard install is `pyyaml`.

-It reads files in the vault, butt does not change them.
+It reads files in the vault, but does not change them.

 ## Files
 ### In the package